By all means give our regards to Broadway, but can any theatrical experience truly compare to London’s wonderful West End?

 To the pre-show excitement among the chattering crowds as those distinctive black cabs weave through the capital’s bustling, neon-lit streets; the rising sense of anticipation… and then the mesmerising event itself?

-We don’t think so, which is why with tender loving care we’ve devised a little something called Virgin’s London Theatre Experience – a 4 or 6 night getaway vacation package providing the ultimate West End experience.
+We don’t think so, which is why with tender loving care we’ve devised a little something called Virgin’s London, Culture & Theatre Experience – a 4-night getaway vacation package providing the ultimate West End experience.

 British stage-and-screen superstar Tom Hiddleston summed up the allure of the London stage rather well when describing the version of Shakespeare’s Coriolanus in which he’s appeared: “At its absolute best, a play like that can unite its audience.
 They can go into the theatre as strangers and leave as a group, having understood and been through something important together.”